johnjoey/slim-test/README.md

 We have your swagger file and are making GET requests to "/api/articles/" but it crashes the script every time we run it - I think the requests time out or something.
 Are we doing something wrong or is there a bug?"

+> **/api/articles seemed to work fine for me so unsure where problem is**

 ----

 "Hey it's Elon.
 I think something broke in today's deploy - I still have a bunch of people commenting on my articles but their comments are blank.
 I'm pretty sure that was in the original spec and we tested that you can't post a blank comment but literally everyone has started doing it.
 I don't know why, lots of users were posting normal comments before - have they all got hacked or is it something else?"

+> **Might be bbody typo but I got 500 error due to integrity constraint on body column being null so seems unlikely**